griffithlab/civic-meeting/README.md

-# CIViC Variant Curation Jamboree and Hackathon
+# Cancer Variant Interpretation Hackathon and Curation Jamboree
 ## Advancing Cancer Precision Medicine with Community Collaboration

 This repository is being used to organize pre-meeting suggestions for the CIViC Variation Curation Jamboree and Hackathon, taking place before the ASHG annual meeting.
 Hosted at the Scripps Research Institute in La Jolla, October 15-16, 2018, the Jamboree/Hackathon will focus on further development of CIViC, an open access, open source, community-driven web resource for Clinical Interpretations of Variants in Cancer.